 13. Webasto Heater

 As I mentioned before I’ve used both the Propex propane heater and a Webasto gasoline heater.
 They both work great and are actually pretty similar in most ways but gasoline is much easier to find than propane and the tank is built right into your van (assuming it runs off gas).
 I wrote about my Webasto heater installation in this post.
+Probably even better, is this extensive video on tips for installing a Webasto heater.
 Another chance to get acquainted with the underbelly of your van!

 14. Fresh Water Tank & Water Line Plumbing

 The last major infrastructure project is putting in the fresh water tank and rough plumbing of the lines for all the faucets, etc. as well as connecting up the cold water supply and hot water outlet from the water heater.
 The water fill door was installed waaay back when all the other holes were being cut.
 By the way, I hope you’re recovering from the trauma of that by now.
 I recommend Pex for your plumbing and getting (or borrowing) good tools!
-This post details all the parts I recommend for your plumbing system.
-One thing I have not used but looks promising for future builds is this manifold with built-in valves.
+WE sell many types of freshwater tanks designed for cargo vans and after installing many different brands and types of pumps, this one and its associated accumulator tank are our favorites.

 Phase 2: Building